murphnat/Microservice-Verify-Location/README.md

 # Communication Contract
-NOTE: Please reach out on Discord if you have any questions, comments, or concerns.
+NOTE: Please reach out on Discord before Friday, May 30th, if you have any questions, comments, or concerns.